polygoat/natex-py/README.md

 Returns all found strings matching _pattern_ as a list.

 **.split(pattern, flags)**
-Splits the sentence by all occurences of the found _pattern_ and returns a list of strings.
+Splits the sentence by all occurrences of the found _pattern_ and returns a list of strings.

 **.sub(pattern, replacement, flags)**
-Replaces all occurences of the found _pattern_ by _replacement_ and returns the changed string.
+Replaces all occurrences of the found _pattern_ by _replacement_ and returns the changed string.

 ## Testing
 You can use pytest in your terminal (simply type in `pytest`) to run the unit tests shipped with this package.